locthai2002/Binary-Classification-Model-and-Deep-Neural-Network-Model/README.md

 The steps for this project are divided into the following sections:

 1. Import the Data
-2. Preprocess data for a neural network model.
+2. Preprocess data for a neural network model
-3. Use the model-fit-predict pattern to compile and evaluate a binary classification model.
+3. Use the model-fit-predict pattern to compile and evaluate a binary classification model
-4. Optimize the model.
+4. Optimize the model

 ---